AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Exemptions/req.rst

-Proper behavior of the Coverage Exemptions facility translates into the following set of rules:
+Proper behavior of the Coverage Exemptions facility involves the following set of rules:

 ====== ======================================================================